naveensing575/lms-feature/README.md

 ## ⚖️ Tradeoffs & Improvements
 - ✅ Focused on core auth + lessons flow
 - ✅ Clear structure over feature completeness
-- ⚠️ No unit tests or loading skeletons (would add with more time)
+- ⚠️ No unit tests(would add with more time)
 - ⚠️ Lesson completion only supports a toggle, no undo history
 - ⚠️ Would use `middleware.ts` for global route protection in production

 ---